Partial Identification of Nonseparable Models using Binary Instruments: Bounds under additional shape restrictions

-In the first step, we show $\left(G_x^{ML}\right)^{-1}(e) \leq g(x,e) \leq \left(G_x^{MU}\right)^{-1}(e)$.
+In the first step, we show that $\left(G_x^{ML}\right)^{-1}(e) \leq g(x,e) \leq \left(G_x^{MU}\right)^{-1}(e)$.
 In the second step, we strengthen these bounds to $B^{ML}(x,e) \leq g(x,e) \leq B^{MU}(x,e)$.
-Figure 3 illustrates this proof intuitively.
-This idea is similar to that in \cite{manski1997monotone}, who considers a case in which response function $y(t)$ is increasing, where $y(t)$ is a latent outcome with treatment $t$.
-He then uses the monotonicity of $y(t)$ to partially identify the average response function $E[y(t)]$ when outcome support is bounded.
-Our approach does not require information on the infimum and supremum of the support of outcomes.
+Figure 3 intuitively illustrates this proof.
+The idea is similar to that of \cite{manski1997monotone}, who considers the case in which response function $y(t)$ is increasing, where $y(t)$ is a latent outcome with treatment $t$.
+He then uses the monotonicity of $y(t)$ to partially identify average response function $E[y(t)]$ when the support of the outcome is bounded.
+By contrast, our bounds are bounded even when the support of the outcome is unbounded.

-Theorem 1 shows that we can obtain nontrivial bounds of $g$ by using the monotonicity assumption.
-However, without this assumption, we show that the sharp bounds of $g$ become trivial bounds, that is $\underline{y} < g(x,e) < \overline{y}$.
-To see this, suppose that $g$ is the true structural function.
-Let $\mathcal{G}$ be a set of functions that satisfy Assumption 2 (i).
-Similarly to \cite{torgovitsky2015identification}, we show that the identified set is